dschuleius/parallel_t-SNE/README.md

 For deployment on a Google Dataproc Cluster, run the `deploy_dataproc.sh` script.

-For visualization, you can either use the provided R script `tsne_visualization.R` in the `src/main/resources` folder manually (e.g., using RStudio) or you can run the R script in the terminal, which produces visualizations of every optimization step.
+For visualization, the `deploy_dataproc.sh` script automatically runs the `tsne_visualization.R` script, taking into account all parameters you have indicated on the `config.yaml` file.
+The visualizations produced will be one PDF that contains the visualizations of all optimization steps that are saved to the root directory of your project.
+Alternatively, you can use the provided R script `tsne_visualization.R` in the `src/main/resources` folder manually (e.g., using RStudio).
-Make sure to adjust the pathnames in the R file according to your system before running it.

 ## Additional resources on t-SNE
 - https://www.youtube.com/watch?v=NEaUSP4YerM Stats Quest: basic explanation of t-SNE